NeikiDev/NeikiAnalytics/help.md

     - You can also send me the file and i will check it for you!
         - You can find more Information here: [NeikiAnalytics](https://github.com/neikidev/neikianalytics)

-# ALWAYS DO RESEARCH ON FILES OR URLS BEFORE DOWNLOADING / OPEN!
+# ALWAYS DO RESEARCH ON FILES OR URLS BEFORE DOWNLOADING!

 ![](https://github.com/NeikiDev/NeikiAnalytics/blob/main/assets/robots-doing-data-research.png)